Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Sensor Design and Detection Strategies

 \subsection{Dynamic Single-vision Setup}

-\textbf{Sensor Design.} The second approach offers a solution for iMarker detection using a single camera equipped with a switchable (dynamic) circular polarizer alternating between left- and right-handed polarization (Fig.~\ref{fig_hardware_single}-a), which will be described in detail in a forthcoming paper.
+\textbf{Sensor Design.} The second approach offers a single camera equipped with a switchable (dynamic) circular polarizer alternating between left- and right-handed polarization (Fig.~\ref{fig_hardware_single}a), which will be described in detail in a forthcoming paper.
 In brief, it comprises a fixed circular polarizer paired with a nematic liquid crystal film that functions as a $\lambda/2$-plate in its relaxed (OFF) state and loses its optical functionality when an electric field is applied (ON).
-A $\lambda/2$-plate converts one circular polarization to its opposite; therefore, by switching the liquid crystal film between its ON and OFF states (controlled by a function generator synchronized with the camera's frame rate), the camera sequentially captures frames with right- and left-handed polarization, separated in time.
+A $\lambda/2$-plate reverses circular polarization; therefore, by switching the liquid crystal film between its ON and OFF states (controlled by a function generator synchronized with the camera's frame rate), the camera sequentially captures frames with right- and left-handed polarization.
 In an ideal setup, camera frame $f_t$ captures the scene with a particular polarization (left- or right-handed), and frame $f_{t+1}$ captures it with the opposite polarization.
-Thus, the function generator should send signal $\mathbf{S}_{g}$ to trigger the liquid crystal film at time $t$ based on Equation~\ref{eq_cpolarizer}:
+Thus, the function generator should send signal $\mathbf{S}_{g}$ to trigger the liquid crystal film at time $t$ as:

-The liquid crystal cell's OFF-to-ON switching time is negligible and can be ignored; however, the ON-to-OFF relaxation is slower.
-Thus, the intermediate frames with undefined polarization for high frame rates may need to be discarded for the iMarker detection procedure.
+The liquid crystal cell's OFF-to-ON switching time is negligible, but the ON-to-OFF relaxation is slower.
+Thus, intermediate frames with undefined polarization at high frame rates may need to be discarded during iMarker detection.
 Once optimized for the liquid crystal cell, it ensures that \ac{CSR}-coated regions in the iMarkers are blocked in one processed frame and visible in the next.